postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 If you have SSL verification enabled in Postman's global settings and verification fails, the response area will display an error message.
 Select the link in the error message to turn off verification globally and immediately run the request again.

-If SSL is turned off globally but turned on for your request, you will see the error and a link to open the console.
+If SSL is turned off globally but turned on for your request, Postman displays the error and gives you a link to open the console.

 <img alt="Verification error" src="https://assets.postman.com/postman-docs/response-error-disable-ssl.jpg" width="300px"/>